 2 – Develop an Elimination Criteria

 In order to identify investors that are a strong-fit for a given raise, users first need to develop an elimination criteria — a set of requirements that qualifies a given investor as a likely target.
-To develop an elimination criteria, founders typically need to make the following key decisions.
+To develop an elimination criteria, founders need to make the following key decisions.

 When round size is small (<$1m), founders can often structure a “party round” whereby a large number of investors with small check sizes make up the round (without requiring a lead investor).
-Similarly, companies that are backed by well-known incubators (such as YCombinator or Techstars) are often able to structure larger party rounds without necessarily requiring a lead investor.
+Similarly, companies that are backed by well-known incubators (such as YCombinator or Techstars) are often able to structure large party rounds without necessarily requiring a lead investor.

 For users looking to structure party rounds, the focus should be on identifying follow-on investors that write small checks in existing rounds.
-For founders looking to do a large round with a lead investor, users need to target firms that have historically led a significant percentage of their total investments (I.e. 10-20%+ of total investments led at their specific stage).

 3 – Identify “Most Active” Investors at a Sector Level

-• Investor Type: Use this filter to limit table results to only “Accelerators”, or “Family Offices” or “Venture Capital Firms”
+Use this filter to limit table results to only “Accelerators”, or “Family Offices” or “Venture Capital Firms”

-• Time Period: Allows users to limit table results to a specific time period (I.e. users can see which investors have been most active in selected sectors within a given time period)
+Allows users to limit table results to a specific time period (I.e. users can see which investors have been most active in selected sectors within a given time period)

-• Continents: Filter can be used to limit table results to a given continent (I.e. users can see which investors have been most active in selected sectors within a given continent)
+Filter can be used to limit table results to a given continent (I.e. users can see which investors have been most active in selected sectors within a given continent)

-• Round Stage: Allows users to limit table results to specific stage(s) (I.e. users can see which investors have been most active in selected sectors within a defined set of stages)
+Allows users to limit table results to specific stage(s) (I.e. users can see which investors have been most active in selected sectors within a defined set of stages)

 The above effort is most useful to identify investors that have been most active or bullish on a given sector (or sub-sector).
 This is particularly useful for niche sectors, such as biotech and/or robotics.